 · failure to comply with the program’s terms and conditions;

 · violations of any laws of the U.S. or the home country;

 · actions that are contrary to the spirit of mutual understanding; and

 · conduct that may have the effect of bringing the Department of State, the Fulbright Commission, or the host university into disrepute.

 Once submitted, your application form will be automatically available to the Fulbright Foundation for review.
 You will receive a confirmation email in the days following your submission.
-The Fulbright office in Athens must receive your complete application, including the following documents:
+The Fulbright office in Athens must receive your complete application by November 18, including the following documents: